On the symmetries in the dynamics of wide two-layer neural networks: Introduction

-\paragraph{Mean-field limit of two-layer networks.} \looseness=-1 In this work, we consider the infinite-width limit in the mean-field regime of the training dynamics of two-layer networks without intercept with a \text{ReLU} activation function.
+In this work, we consider the infinite-width limit in the mean-field regime of the training dynamics of two-layer networks without intercept with a \text{ReLU} activation function.
 Given a measure $\mu \in \mathcal{P}_2(\mathbb{R} \times \mathbb{R}^d)$, we consider the infinitely wide two-layer network parameterized by $\mu$, defined, for any input $x \in \mathbb{R}^d$, by

 where, for any $c=(a,b) \in \mathbb{R} \times \mathbb{R}^d$, $\phi(c;x) = a \sigma \left(b^\top x \right)$.
 Note that width-$m$ two-layer networks with input weights $(b_j)_{j \in [1, m]} \in (\mathbb{R}^d)^{m}$ and output weights $(a_j)_{j \in [1, m]} \in \mathbb{R}^m$ can be recovered by a measure $\mu_m = (1/m) \sum_{j=1}^m \delta_{(m a_j, b_j)}$ with $m$ atoms.